-Α ctions Objective #2 6.
-Report water quality results back to the community in the watershed Educate Otter Lake (newsletters, website, OLLA AGM). community & visitors 7.
-Develop and deliver an awareness program on: the impacts of fertilizers, about the lake's pesticides, gasoline, unmaintained on-site sewage systems, and other water quality and matters on water quality. how to maintain and 8.
-Promote existing stewardship programs to the lake community to protect improve it. and enhance shorelines and protect water quality.
+Actions Objective #2 Educate Otter Lake 6.
+Report water quality results back to the community in the watershed (newsletters, website, OLLA AGM). community & visitors about the lake's water quality and how to maintain and improve 7.
+Develop and deliver an awareness program on: the impacts of fertilizers, pesticides, gasoline, unmaintained on-site sewage systems, and other matters on water quality. it.
+8. Promote existing stewardship programs to the lake community to protect and enhance shorelines and protect water quality.